Blog

 What is Occam’s Razor

 Is it Ockham or Occam?
+When two explanations fit the facts equally well, which one should you trust?
+The one with fewer moving parts.
 In philosophy, a razor is a principle that allows one to eliminate or shave away unlikely explanations to a logical problem, thus avoiding unnecessary considerations.
-Occam’s razor, also spelled Ockham’s razor or Ocham’s razor, is a problem-solving principle stating that when presented with competing theories as possible explanations for the
+Occam’s razor, also spelled Ockham’s razor

 Recruiters Can Build or Damage Your Brand